Canada capitulates to Trump on trade with renegotiated NAFTA

-The trade deal signed by Canada with the U.S. on Sunday night is called the United States Mexico Canada Agreement (USMCA).
+The trade deal signed by Canada with the U.S. on Sunday night is called the United States-Mexico-Canada Agreement (USMCA).

 If approved by the U.S. Congress, it will replace NAFTA.